Houston Slip and Fall Lawyer

 Slip and Fall Attorneys in Houston, Texas

 Slip and fall accidents or are often the subject of jokes in cartoons and slapstick comedy in the media but did you know that in 2014, slip and falls accounted for over 32,000 accidental deaths?
 When you are seriously injured because someone left a slip hazard on the floor, it is no laughing matter.
+Call a slip and fall lawyer to fight for your rights.

 The law office of Simmons and Fletcher P.C. in Houston, TX, is ready to investigate your case.
-We have a slip and fall lawyer is ready to provide a free consultation for your potential lawsuit.
+We have a slip and fall attorney who is ready to provide a free consultation for your potential lawsuit.
 If you have been injured in a slip and fall accident, it is in your best interests to contact an experienced Houston slip and fall accident lawyer right away.
 Call us at: 1-800-298-0111 to arrange your free consultation.

 If you fell in a place of business, you should read: